This article describes how Awair integrates with Ecobee, basic functionality, and additional troubleshooting steps if you encounter any problems.

 Canceling this thermostat hold event will momentarily halt the fan from circulating, if Awair triggered Ecobee.
 However, the fan will then retrigger unless you manually change the threshold in the Awair app or change the thermostat mode (i.e. turn the fan off, or schedule to sleep mode).

 Why won’t my Awair device trigger Ecobee?

 Check the schedule of your Ecobee.
-Awair can only trigger the circulation of air if Ecobee is not in Away or Sleep mode.
+Awair can only trigger the circulation of air if Ecobee is in HVAC mode, not in Away or Sleep mode.
 Demand Response events will also override Awair air circulation triggers.